Email design system

 Email coding courses

-Managing your template system for your team
+Managing your design system

 Utilizing the benefits of a modular template for your campaign design and code allows for better management of your overall content production workflow.